Coronavirus restrictions in Madrid, Catalonia, Andalusia, Galicia and the rest of the CCAA - BCFocus

 – Meetings of a maximum of four people in closed spaces and six people outdoors, whether for public or private use, are permitted.

-– The ban on meetings of non-cohabiting partners between 1 a.m. and 6 a.m., both indoors and outdoors, as well as the closure of hotels in the municipalities at the maximum level is maintained.
+– The ban on meetings of people who do not live together between 1 a.m. and 6 a.m., both indoors and outdoors, as well as the closure of hotels in the municipalities at the maximum level is maintained.

 – In the rest of the municipalities, hotels and restaurants can be open until 11:00 p.m. and restaurants until 1:00 a.m.